Poles in Belarus: Current situation

-According to the 2019 census Polish minority in Belarus numbers officially about 287,693.
-After the Russian minority, Poles certainly form the second largest minority group in Belarus.
+According to the 2019 census, Polish minority in Belarus officially numbered 287,693.
+After the Russian minority, Poles form the second largest minority group in Belarus.
 The majority of Poles live in the Western regions including 223,119 in the Grodno oblast.
-Poles consist majority in Sapotskin and its surroundings, as well as in Voranava District.
+Poles are the majority in Sapotskin and its surroundings, as well as in Voranava District.
 The largest Polish organization in Belarus is the Union of Poles in Belarus (Związek Polaków na Białorusi), with over 20,000 members.

+Between 1999 and 2019, the share of Poles with higher education increased from 8.9% to 21.7%.
+For Belarusians, these figures were 12.0% and 25.8%, respectively.

+A slim majority of Poles use Russian, just like a majority of ethnic Belarusians.
+This arose because the Poles in Belarus live mostly in the Belarusian-speaking parts of the country, while Russian now dominates in Minsk and most of eastern Belarus.
+Very few Belarusian Poles use Polish daily.

+As of 2009, Belarus had two Polish-language schools.
+In 2017, these schools educated 868 students, and an additional 736 students studied Polish as a subject in 14 other schools.
+Both Polish-language schools were closed in 2022.

 As Poland supports the pro-democracy opposition in Belarus, Polish-Belarusian relations are poor, and representatives of the Polish minority in Belarus often complain about various repressions, such as the jailing for 15 days of the former head of the Union of Poles, Tadeusz Gawin.
 He was sentenced on 2 August 2005 for arranging a meeting between a visiting deputy speaker of the Polish parliament, Donald Tusk, and the ethnic Polish activists including Veslaw Kewlyak, also sentenced for 15 days.
 The Lukashenko government launched a campaign against the Polish ethnic minority claiming that they were trying to destabilise the balance of power, and that the Polish minority is a fifth column (see, earlier Soviet proclamations).
-In May and June of that year a Polish diplomat was expelled, a Polish-language newspaper was closed and the democratically elected leadership of a local Polish organisation, the Union of Poles in Belarus (UPB), had their own nominees forcibly replaced by those sympathetic to Lukashenko.
+In May and June of that year, a Polish diplomat was expelled, a Polish-language newspaper was closed and the democratically elected leadership of a local Polish organisation, the Union of Poles in Belarus (UPB), had their own nominees forcibly replaced by those sympathetic to Lukashenko.

-The introduction of the Karta Polaka (Polish Charter) in 2007 confirming Polish heritage of individuals who cannot obtain dual citizenship in their own countries, enabled many thousands of inhabitants of Belarus to formally declare their Polish identity for the Ministry of Foreign Affairs of Poland.
+The introduction of the Karta Polaka (Polish Charter) in 2007 confirming Polish heritage of individuals who cannot obtain dual citizenship in their own countries, enabled inhabitants of Belarus to formally declare their Polish identity for the Ministry of Foreign Affairs of Poland.
+From 2008 to 2023, 165,428 cards were issued.
 The introduction caused protests from Belarusian officials.

-Poles in Belarus have an unusual linguistic situation.
-A slight majority use Belarusian, while a majority of ethnic Belarusians actually use Russian.
-This unusual situation arose because the Poles in Belarus live mostly in the Belarusian-speaking parts of the country, whereas Russian now dominates in Minsk and most of eastern Belarus.
-Very few Belarusian Poles use Polish in everyday life.